 - Adaptor Rings – The adaptor rings allow you to attach the holder to lenses with different filter thread sizes.
 The included ones mean that 67mm, 72mm, 77mm, and 82mm thread sizes are all covered.

 - Polarising Filter – A slimline polariser that fits into the K8 holder.
 But here’s the difference – It’s magnetic.
 We’ll get onto that in a bit.

 You Might Like… Ultimate Guide to Waterfall Photography

-The Kase K8 in Use
+Kase K8 in the Field

 It’s well priced, nicely packaged, and looks the part.
 None of that matters if it doesn’t work in the field though, so off I went to test it out.

 First things first is the assembly of the filter holder.
 A fiddly setup is a nightmare to use in the field, especially with numbed fingers in howling wind.
 It’s absolutely imperative that it’s easy to put together and attach to the camera, otherwise you’re going to miss shots while your setting everything up.

 Thankfully, the Kase K8 is intuitive and easy to use.
 From scratch to fully assembled and ready to use it took just 42 seconds.
 Admittedly this was in the comfort of my home, but under exactly the same testing conditions the NiSi V5 Pro took a slightly longer 51 seconds.
 This is pretty much all down to the ingenious magnetic polariser.

 Anybody who has tried to screw a polarising filter into a holder when it’s below freezing will be well aware of how painful and difficult it is.
 Those threads seem to be made of broken glass when your hands are cold.
 Kase have thought about this problem and taken simple measures to solve it.